| |

 has been kept silent for too long.
 I refuse to stay so any longer.
 SOMETHING

+IS WRONG.
 The second statement that brings concern is the continual

 repeating of the words "More Lord."
 The Idea, that at this time of prayer